 Purchases of residential properties may be subject to land transfer taxes, depending on the province and municipality in which they are situated.
 The tax is generally payable at the time a property transfer is registered and may vary based on the value of the property in question.
+As noted in the answer to question 2.3, above, in the provinces of British Columbia and Ontario, residential properties purchased by foreign buyers may be subject to a 15-20% additional land transfer tax, depending on where the property is located.
 Depending on the province, first-time home buyers may be eligible for a refund of all or part of the applicable provincial land transfer taxes.

 Municipalities may levy additional land transfer taxes.
 Generally, Canadian municipalities also levy property taxes, as discussed in question 2.3, above.
-Residential properties also constitute "taxable Canadian property" for the purposes of the Act.
-In the provinces of British Columbia and Ontario, residential properties purchased by foreign buyers may be subject to a 15% tax, depending on where the property is located.
-These new foreign buyer tax measures were most recently introduced by the provincial governments in those two provinces to regulate the alleged speculation in Vancouver and Toronto properties by foreign buyers.
-If Canadian residential properties are disposed of by non-residents of Canada, a clearance certificate may need to be obtained from the CRA under s.
-116 of the Act with respect to the payment of any resulting capital gains tax.
+Residential properties located in Canada also constitute "taxable Canadian property" for the purposes of the Act.
+Thus, Canadian residential properties disposed of by non-residents of Canada are subject to capital gains taxes in Canada.
+Clearance certificates must be obtained from the CRA under s.
+116 of the Act to ensure payment of such capital gains tax.